leyhline/Lagrange/_posts/2018-02-25-the-passionate-programmer.md

     <img src="{{ site.baseurl }}/assets/{{ page.slug }}/daedalus_forming_the_wings_of_icarus_out_of_wax.jpg" alt="Daedalus Forming the Wings of Icarus out of Wax (18th century) by Franz Xaver Wagenschön">
     <figcaption>
     Daedalus Forming the Wings of Icarus out of Wax (18th century) by Franz Xaver Wagenschön<br>
     The famous legend of Icarus who ignored his fathers warnings and flew too high… And as a result fell to his death.
-Some see him as a fool, for others he's a hero.
+Some see him as a fool, for others he’s a hero.
     </figcaption>
 </figure>